zhaomenghuan/aui-web-component/README.md

-# aui-web-component
+# aui-web-components

-A UI library based on Vue.js and web component.
+A UI library based on Vue.js and web components.